reverentgeek/blog/src/site/presentations.md

 ## Leadership Guide for the Reluctant Leader

-Regardless of the technology you know, regardless of the job title you have, you have amazing potential to impact your workplace, community, and beyond.
+Regardless of the technology you know or the job title you have, you have amazing potential to impact your workplace, community, and beyond.

 In this talk, I'll share a few candid stories of my career failures… I mean… learning opportunities.
 We'll start by debunking the myth that leadership == management.
 Next, we'll talk about some of the attributes, behaviors, and skills of good leaders.
 Lastly, we'll cover some practical steps and resources to accelerate your journey.